Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/Strings.rst

 *******
-The standard C library does not have a string data type and instead allows users to create string literals, or they can create an array of ``char`` characters like shown.
+The standard C library does not have a string data type and instead allows users to create string literals, or they can create an array of ``char`` characters.
 While the C implementation for string literals is easy to use and is fairly efficient, it can lead to security issues, most noteably a buffer overflow attack.
-This chapter outlines a ``str`` data type created for this library, that can help minimize the security issues inherent with C and can also increase the speed with which the C code and process strings.
+This chapter outlines a ``str`` data type created for this library, that can help minimize the security issues inherent with C and can also increase the speed with which the C code process strings.
 All functionality described in this Chapter can be accessed through the ``str.h`` header file.